Mint vs YNAB- Quick Comparison

 YNAB has done a great job of moving all its functionality online without bugs or disruptions to existing users.
 The lack of online functionality prior to 2016 was one of the reasons we recommended Mint over YNAB in the past.
 But we have recently decided to recommend YNAB, because Mint has had many synchronization issues and poor customer support issues over the years.

 Our research indicates that users seem to really like YNAB’s budgeting features and really hate the synchronization problems with Mint that have persisted over the years without being fixed.
-So, even though Mint is free, YNAB’s $11.99 a month fee may very well be worth it for glitch-free synchronization and responsive customer support.
+So, even though Mint is free, YNAB’s $14.99 a month fee may very well be worth it for glitch-free synchronization and responsive customer support.
 If you want the smoothest experience possible and most budgeting features, use YNAB instead of Mint.